-- a) Become familiar with the layout, services and features of the rated premises. - b) Confirm that documentation provided for the assessment is accurate, complete and upto-date. - c) Check that all required spaces have been included in the rated area. - d) Check for exclusions from the rated area. - e) Check site configuration and tenant supplementary air conditioning. - f) Check for inclusions in, and exclusions from, energy coverage (as appropriate). - g) Confirm energy sources. - h) Visit plant rooms and switch rooms to ensure that all relevant equipment is covered under the meters included in the rating. - i) Resolve any other issues that arise as part of the rating process.
+- a) Become familiar with the layout, services and features of the rated premises. - b) Confirm that documentation provided for the assessment is accurate, complete and up-to-date. - c) Check that all required spaces have been included in the rated area. - d) Check for exclusions from the rated area. - e) Check site configuration and tenant supplementary air conditioning. - f) Check for inclusions in, and exclusions from, energy coverage (as appropriate). - g) Confirm energy sources. - h) Visit plant rooms to ensure that all relevant equipment is covered under the meters included in the rating. - i) Resolve any other issues that arise.